SumoLogic-Labs/sumologic-rfsync/readme.md

 SumoLogic Recorded Futures Integration
 ======================================

 This script, config files, and instructions allow a client of Recorded Futures to add their data into SumoLogic.

 Installing the Scripts
 =======================

-The script are command line based, designed to be used within a batch script or DevOPs tool such as Cher or Ansible.
+The scripts are command line based, designed to be used within a batch script or DevOPs tool such as Cher or Ansible.
 Each script is a python3 script, and the complete list of the python modules will be provided to aid people using a pip install.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.